-a) 5 Mental Hindrances;
+- a) 5 Mental Hindrances;

 - b) 5 Aggregates of Form and Mind;

 - c) 6 Internal Sense Bases and 6 External Sense Bases and the 18 sense realms;

 - d) 7 Factors of Enlightenment;

 - e) 4 Noble Truths.

-So coming back to your question, in the formal meditation, most people can develop the calmness of mind more easily because the environment and settings are more conducive.
-If you diligently train yourself in whatever field of expertise you can become skilful, just like badminton or everything else, understand or not?
-So after you become very skilful, your strokes and movements on the badminton court will be like very grateful and you can decide where you want to return your shots to.
+So, coming back to your question, in the formal meditation, most people can develop the calmness of mind more easily because the environment and settings are more conducive.
+If you diligently train yourself in whatever field of expertise you can become skillful, just like badminton or anything other games.
+After you have become very skillful, your strokes and movements on the badminton court will be like very graceful and you can decide where you want to return your shots to.
 You want to serve low it goes low and if you want to return to base line it will be able to do just that.
 It is like you have complete control over what you want to do on the court.

-Similarly going to retreat to cultivate formal meditation is just like you go to a very conducive place to train your mind, understand or not?
-Like you go to the gym, you train.
-When you are skilful already, what happen?
-If you don't come out to life to test your skill, to compete with people of different back ground and understanding, you will never know whether you have perfected your skill or not, understand or not?
+Similarly going to retreat to cultivate formal meditation is just like going to a very conducive place to train your mind.
+Like you go to the gymnasium to train.
+When you are skillful already, what happen?
+If you do not come out to life to test your skill, to compete with people of different background and understanding, you will never know whether you have perfected your skill or not, do you understand?

 That is why you need to go into life and interact with people.
-That's why you have to use what you have learned and trained to come out into life.
-You go for competition but that's (for) games.
+You must apply what you have learned and trained by coming out into life.
+You go for competition - but that is for games.
 What we are interested in now is about understanding life, the spiritual life.
 Spiritual life is to be lived.
-When you live life you need to interact with people.
-Then only you encounter all those harsh realities that the Buddha talked about under the 1st Noble Truth, i.e. the 8 realities of life and existence.
-Which are birth, old age, sickness and death, when you are with people whom you don't like, when you cannot get what you want, when things don't go your way and when there is separation between loved ones and the things or possessions that you hold on to dearly.
+When you live life, you need to interact with people.
+Only then can you encounter all those harsh realities that the Buddha talked about under his 1st Noble Truth teaching, i.e., the 8 realities of life and existence.
+Which is birth, old age, sickness and death, when you are with people whom you do not like, when you cannot get what you want, when things do not go your way and when there is separation between loved ones and the things or possessions that you hold on to dearly.
 Like your wealth, your possession, your business, your career, etc. (everything that you think you owned).
-But when your loved ones and prized possessions start to separate from you then you can check whether you really have wisdom or not?
+Only when your loved ones and prized possessions start to separate from you can you check whether you really have the wisdom or not?
 Without the requisite dhamma wisdom, you will be afflicted by them.
-You will have fear, worry, anxiety, insecurity, sorrow and lamentation leading to severe grief, misery, depression and unhappiness.
-Otherwise you can be gullible, - sitting in a formal meditation, getting fantastic meditative experiences, then you equate it as, this is what Ñāna, what Jhāna and then you think you are already enlightened.
-But when you come out into life, and you still get entangled with separation from loved ones and your prized possessions, you then realised you can still become afflicted, emotional, angry and sad.
+Fear, worry, anxiety, insecurity, sorrow and lamentation leading to severe grief, misery, depression and sadness will arise in you.
+These are the tests.
+Otherwise, you can be gullible, sitting in a formal meditation, getting fantastic meditative experiences, then you equate it as, this is what Nāna, what Jhāna and then you think you are already enlightened.
+But when you come out into life, and you can still get entangled with separation from loved ones and your prized possessions, you then realised you can still become afflicted, emotional, angry and sad.
 Then what type of enlightenment is that?